 What is the cloud? – Benefits

 Additionally, cloud service providers have the resources to secure your files better than you can.
-In the case of a natural disaster, cloud service providers have multiple copies of your data so that it is never lost.
+In the case of a natural disaster, service providers have multiple copies of your data so that it is never lost.
 This can be very costly and labor intensive to do from home.
 Saving or backing up your information to the cloud takes that burden off your shoulders.

 *Be sure to follow your company’s policy when storing confidential company files.